 - Those coming to meet with a specific employee will be noted and can be earmarked for appropriate follow-up messages, such as thank you notes, invitations to relevant events, and more.

 - Attend Relevant Industry Events: When your business has a presence at trade shows, conventions and other industry-related meetings -- or even just local events and Meetups -- you are bound to get leads.
 The leads may be potential clients or business partners.
 Presenting at such events puts you right at the front of the room, literally, and places a spotlight on your business.

 Asking those in attendance at your presentation to complete a survey is one way to get leads.
 Another is to make sure you get a business card from every person who stops to talk with you after the presentation.

 More advanced than just attending, volunteer to be a speaker or panelist.
 This instantly positions you and your organization as having credibility.
 If you say something interesting or thought-provoking, audience members will approach you to start a conversation.

 Getting the leads of those you meet in person may be one of the most effective ways.
 You can start the conversation right from the beginning, learning immediately what it is they want or need and where their interests lie.

 More and more, companies are turning to their online presence to reach their customers and to allow their customers to reach them.
 This is not a move they are making without research to back it up.
-In today’s world, potential customers, job candidates and business partners will research your company online before ever making a first move.
+In today’s world, potential customers, job candidates, and business partners will research your company online before ever making the first move.

 How you handle your online presence and scour the internet for leads is a vital piece of your marketing strategy.